rapid7/insightconnect-workflows/workflows/Get_InsightVM_Host_Info_From_Slack/help.md

 Once the workflow has been imported, edit the workflow and configure connections and orchestrators in each step.

-If you do not have a Slack connection configured already, then please refer to our [Help documentation](https://insightconnect.help.rapid7.com/docs/configure-slack-for-chatops).
+If you do not already have a Slack connection configured, please refer to our [Help documentation](https://insightconnect.help.rapid7.com/docs/configure-slack-for-chatops).

 ## Technical Details